Our Team

 Erika started with SEACAMP San Diego in 2012 and quickly become an integral part of the inner workings of SEACAMP.
 A native San Diegan, Erika grew up in the North County community of Fallbrook.
 As one of the few non marine science majors, Erika has made great strides to improve her marine science knowledge.
 Earning her degree in Journalism and Mass Communication from Arizona State University in 2008, Erika brings a level of organization and precision to her position as Administrative Director.
 She loves speaking to and helping teachers and parents learn more about SEACAMP San Diego.
 When you call the office you will likely speak to her or her counterpart Sue.

 Sue is originally from Baltimore, MD.
 She attended Virginia Tech where she received her Bachelor’s Degree in Environmental Science with a minor in Chemistry.
 After graduating college in 1997, she moved to California after accepting a position as a Science and Outdoor Education Instructor at the Desert Sun Science Center.
 The following year, she moved to San Diego to become a high school math and science teacher.
 Prior to working at SEACAMP San Diego, Sue was Manager of Science Content at Scantron, where she managed the science portion of their K-12 educational products.
 This included developing, writing, and reviewing science materials and aligning them to state science standards.
 She received her Master’s Degree in Education from San Diego State University.
-Besides traveling, running, and hiking, Sue enjoys spending time playing tennis and going to the beach with her two boys.
+Besides traveling, hiking, and cooking, Sue enjoys spending time playing pickleball and cards with her two sons.

 Although John grew up in Minnesota, it didn’t stop his passion for nature and the ocean.
 John’s love of biology started at a young age.
 He spent his childhood sailing and camping at lakes in northern Minnesota.
 During his high school years, he spent his summers educating families about the Boundary Waters Canoe Area.
 His love of the ocean grew when he went to school in Orlando, Florida studying the ocean, and then receiving a bachelor’s degree in Biology from Rollins College in 2015.
 John relocated to San Diego in 2018 to finally be near the ocean and to work at SEACAMP teaching what had always inspired him.
 His favorite part of working at SEACAMP is being on the water all day for our full-day boat trips.